Alfred47-sys/AI-Deepfake-Video-Analyzer/README.md

 - Detailed scoring metrics

 ## How to Use
-1. Open `index.html` in a web browser
+1. Copy and paste URL in a web browser
 2. Upload a video file
 3. Click "Analyze for Deepfakes"
 4. View detailed results